-Brambles generates value through a virtuous circle that leverages its scale, density and expertise to achieve superior operational efficiencies.
+Brambles generates value through a ‘share and reuse’ model that leverages its scale, density and expertise to achieve superior operational efficiencies.

-These efficiencies in turn generate cash flow that can either be returned to shareholders or reinvested in the business to fund growth, innovation and development of its people.
+These efficiencies in turn generate cash flow that can either be returned to shareholders or reinvested in the business to fund growth, innovation, the development of its people and build a more resilient business.

 Long-Term Value Creation and Sustainable Shareholder Returns